Guild m-75 Aristocrat Review – A Fun, Premium Hollowbody GuitarGuitarSpotting

 Looking for intel on a cool, premium hollowbody guitar?
 You’ve come to the right place.

 The Guild m-75 Aristocrat is a chambered hollowbody electric guitar, with a size and shape similar to a Les Paul.

-The modern m-75 Aristocrat was released as part of the Guild Newark St. Collection, a group of eight iconic Guild guitars that were reissued in 2013, based on original vintage models from the 1950s and 1960s.
+The modern m-75 Aristocrat was released as part of the Guild Newark St. Collection, a group of eight iconic Guild guitars reissued in 2013, and based on original Guild Aristocrat vintage models from the 1950s and 1960s.